Democratic Rep. Kihuen reconsidering retirement decision amid sexual harassment allegations

 Nevada is now in its filing period.
 Kihuen has until March 16 to make a decision.
 That’s the end of the filing period.

 Kihuen has been backed by former Senate Majority and Democratic Minority Leader Harry Reid.
-Fox is told that Reid remains supportive of a possible Kihuen bid should he reverse course.
+Fox News is told that Reid remains supportive of a possible Kihuen bid should he reverse course.

 Kihuen announced his decision to retire in December.
 He faces a formal inquiry by the House Ethics Committee.